 The Alliance is a part of the community that we serve.
 All aspects of community safety are important to us.
 Below are resources and information that can be useful during a state of emergency (earthquakes, fires, floods, and storms) in Alameda County.
 Please check back for updates.

-Alameda Alliance for Health cares about your health and safety when there is a power shutoff or fire.
+Alameda Alliance for Health (Alliance) cares about your health and safety.
+When there is a power shutoff, fire or flood.
 We want to ensure you get the needed care and services to help you during these events.
 If you are impacted by these events and need help with your durable medical equipment (such as wheelchairs, ventilators, oxygen monitors, etc.) call the Alliance Member Services toll-free: 1.877.932.2738, 8 am-5 pm (PST), Monday-Friday.
 TTY users should call 711/1.800.735.2929.
 If you need a medicine refill, go to your pharmacy and request a refill.

 How to Prepare for an Emergency